minetest-mods-camp/arena_lib/DOCS.md

 Better said, these kind of parameters are emptied every time the server starts.
 And not when it ends, because handling situations like crashes is simply not possible.

 ### 2.2 Setting up an arena
-In order for an arena to be playable, four conditions must be satisfied: the arena has to exist, spawners have to be set, an arena entrance must be put (to allow players to enter the minigame), and any potential custom check in the `arena_lib.on_enable` callback must go through.
+In order for an arena to be playable, four conditions must be satisfied: the arena has to exist, at least one spawner has to be set (it's per team if teams are enabled), an arena entrance must be put (to allow players to enter the minigame), and any potential custom check in the `arena_lib.on_enable` callback must go through.

 If you love yourself, there is a built-in editor that allows you to easily make these things and many many more.
 Or, if you don't love yourself, you can connect every setup function to your custom CLI.
 Either way, run `/arenas create <minigame> <arena>` to create your first arena.